DjPopol/EzPPPwn/README.md

 - Choose `Do Not Use` for `Proxy Server`
 - Click `Test Internet Connection` to communicate with your computer

 If the exploit fails or the PS4 crashes, you can skip the internet setup and simply click on `Test Internet Connection`.
-If the `pppwn.py` script is stuck waiting for a request/response, abort it and run it again on your computer, and then click on `Test Internet Connection` on your PS4.
+If the `pppwn.exe` is stuck waiting for a request/response, cancel it and run it again on your computer, and then click on `Test Internet Connection` on your PS4.

 If the exploit works, you should see an output similar to below, and you should see `Cannot connect to network.` followed by `PPPwned` printed on your PS4.